 Geometrically laid out with circuits, hexagons and highways connecting one side of town to the other, the home of democracy is also a breeze to get around on two wheels.
 It's not uncommon to see fleets of cyclists pulling up at hole-in-the-wall cafes for their morning coffee, attempting to combat the chilly temperatures that creep in.

-Admire artworks honouring those who have shaped the country at the National Portrait Gallery, journey back to the prehistoric at the National Dinosaur Museum, press your own commemorative coin at the Royal Australian Mint.
+Admire artworks honouring those who have shaped the country at the National Portrait Gallery, journey back to prehistoric times at the National Dinosaur Museum, or press your own commemorative coin at the Royal Australian Mint.

 Contrary to popular belief, there is more to the ACT than Canberra alone.
-A collection of state forests, nature reserves and national parks lie within the territory's boundaries, making up more than half of its land mass.
+A collection of state forests, nature reserves and national parks lie within the Territory's boundaries, making up more than half of its land mass.

 If you're thinking about visiting Canberra in the cooler months, book a hire car and journey to Thredbo or Perisher Blue where the slopes are waiting to be shredded and the cosy resorts keep the fireplace stoked.

-If you prefer to keep both feet on sturdy ground, consider an outing to Canberra's wine country which continues to rake in the accolades.
-If you appreciate a fine Shiraz, Riesling, Chardonnay or Pinot Noir, visit the Capital Territory's rural countryside where dozens of family-run vineyards offer an intimate experience for wine lovers.
+Those who appreciate a fine Shiraz, Riesling, Chardonnay or Pinot Noir, will love the Capital Territory's rural countryside where dozens of family-run vineyards offer intimate wine tasting experiences.
 Who says there's nothing to do in the ACT?